 var and variance; kurt and kurtosis do the same thing; choose the one that sounds better to you.
 Kurtosis is the fourth central moment by itself, not adjusted by subtracting three or dividing by variance squared. var, var_samp, stddev and stddev_samp give sample variance/standard deviation; variance, var_pop, std and stddev_pop give population standard deviation.
 The plethora of variants are for mySQL compatibility.

-• The var/skew/kurtosis functions calculate sample moments.
-If you want the second population moment, multiply the variance by $(n-1)/n$; for the third population moment, multiply the skew by $(n-1)(n-2)/n^2$.
+- The var/skew/kurtosis functions calculate sample moments.
+If you want the second population moment, multiply the variance by ; for the third population moment, multiply the skew by ; for the third population moment, multiply the skew by .
+The equation for the unbiased sample kurtosis as calculated in Appendix M of Modeling with Data is not quite as easy to adjust. .
 The equation for the unbiased sample kurtosis as calculated in Appendix M of Modeling with Data is not quite as easy to adjust.

 select sqrt(x), pow(x,0.5), exp(x), log(x), log10(x),